juice-shop/pwning-juice-shop/appendix/cheat-detection.md

 **expected to only need** this minimum minutes for a challenge of certain difficulty.

+### Coupled challenges

+The cheat scoring takes into account that some challenges will be solved in the same HTTP request, for example:

+* logging in the admin user _with his weak password_ solves logging in the admin _by any means_ (e.g. SQL Injection), too
+* both XXE challenge automatically solve using a deprecated B2B interface
+* the generic null byte challenge is typically solved along with the first actual exploit to access some sensitive file from `/ftp`

+To avoid false positive cheat scoring, the second of two coupled challenge solves will never count as cheating when they happen in sequence.

 ## Total cheat score

 The server also keeps track of the average `cheatScore` across all